skukla/commerce-mesh/DEVELOPMENT-STRATEGY.md

 3. **Catalog requires `phrase` parameter** - Even if empty string
 4. **Use `page_size: 1` for facets** - Aggregations cover all results anyway
 5. **Parallel queries for hybrid search** - 50% faster than sequential
+6. **API Mesh limitations** - No external imports, all code must be inline
+7. **Consistent field shapes** - All resolvers must return same shapes for same types

 ## 🚨 Critical API Differences